davidcamilo0710/QATAR_2022_Prediction/README.md

 ## Predictions

 Finally, notebook n4 uses the inference datasets and the trained models to predict the World Cup matches and thus find the winner of the World Cup.
+It is essential to mention that to choose who is the home team in each World Cup match, use dataset l5, which provides the potential of each team; therefore, the team with more significant potential will be the home team.